ultacc/simple-website-project/README.md

 # simple-website-project
-I made a simple website using notepad++, CSS and JavaScript.
+I made a simple website using notepad++, which involved using HTML,CSS and JavaScript.